secretstartups/handbook/content/handbook/engineering/infrastructure/test-platform/test-and-tools-infrastructure-team/index.md

 The Test & Tools Infrastructure team, under the [Test Platform sub-department](https://about.gitlab.com/handbook/engineering/quality/quality-engineering/) at GitLab, aspires to be a pioneering force in the innovation and maintenance of advanced testing frameworks and test infrastructure to support Gitlab's principle of [Quality is everyone's responsibility](https://about.gitlab.com/handbook/engineering/quality/#our-principles).

 As an integral part of our vision, we aim to:
-- Build a highly performant team of engineers, combining operational and software development experience to influence the best in reliable testing processes & infrastructure to support the same.
+- Build a highly performant team of engineers, combining operational and software development experience to influence the best-in-class reliable testing processes & infrastructure to support the same.
 - Work publicly in accordance with GitLab's [`transparency`](https://about.gitlab.com/handbook/values/#transparency) value.
-- Leverage [`dogfooding`](https://about.gitlab.com/handbook/engineering/infrastructure/#dogfooding) to prepare, build, deliver tooling that improves the product itself.
+- Leverage [`dogfooding`](https://about.gitlab.com/handbook/engineering/infrastructure/#dogfooding) to prepare, build, deliver test tooling that improves the product itself.
 - Align our strategy with the industry trends, company direction, and customer needs.

 ## Team mission